Fabiana Semprebom

-Fabiana Semprebom (born May 26, 1984) is a Brazilian model.
+Fabiana Semprebom (born May 26, 1984) is a Brazilian model and since 2013 the wife of Argentine tennis player Guillermo Cañas.

-Biography

-Fabiana Semprebom was born in Londrina, Paraná.
-She is the daughter of a Brazilian father and an Italian-American mother.

 Career

-She is represented by Louisa Models, Supreme, Ford Models (New York/LA), Mega Models (São Paulo), 1st Option Model Management (Copenhagen), Women Management (Milan), Ford Models Europe (Paris).
+Semprebom is represented by Louisa Models, Supreme, Ford Models (New York/LA), Mega Models (São Paulo), 1st Option Model Management (Copenhagen), Women Management (Milan), Ford Models Europe (Paris).
 She was discovered by an agent from São Paulo while she was shopping at a local mall.

 She has modelled for Dolce & Gabbana, and appeared in Vanity Fair in 2007.
 In 2010 she walked in the Victoria's Secret Fashion Show.